• ECTS

 Description

-The role of electrical energy is preponderant in the development of transportation such as, for example, aeronautics and automobiles.
-The strong environmental and economic constraints of these fields make it imperative to design and develop high power-to-weight converters with a high reliability rate.
+The place of electrical energy is preponderant in the development of transport such as, for example, aeronautics and automobiles.
+The strong environmental and economic constraints of these fields make it imperative to design and develop high power density converters with a high reliability rate.

-• To provide students with the key elements for the design, sizing, study and simulation of power converters used in embedded systems as well as other applications, such as electrical energy management in renewable and non-renewable energy production, transmission and control systems.
+• To provide students with the key elements for the design, sizing, study and simulation of power converters used in embedded systems as well as other applications, such as the management of electrical energy in renewable or non-renewable energy production, transmission and control systems.

-• Present the interest of converters for embedded systems that are continuously evolving towards all-electricity and make the link with the problems posed by the current reliability rates of power electronics.
+• Present the interest of converters for embedded systems that are continuously evolving towards all-electric and will make the link with the problems posed by the current reliability rates of power electronics.

-• Introduce concepts that allow for the calculation of a carbon footprint and for eco-design.
-These elements of design are now essential for designing efficient products and helping to make the energy transition a success.
+• Introduce concepts for calculating a carbon footprint and eco-design.
+These design elements are now essential to design high-performance products and help the success of the energy transition.

-• Provide students with skills on current power electronics devices and will enable them to better understand emerging converter structures.
+• To give students skills on current power electronics devices and will allow them to better understand emerging converter structures.

-• To present the constraints related to the use of passive components and more particularly magnetic components operating at high frequencies and which are absolutely necessary for the operation of these converters.
+• Present the constraints related to the use of passive components and more particularly magnetic components operating at high frequencies and which are absolutely necessary for the operation of these converters.

-The students will have to be able to carry out a complete project from a specific specification which will lead them to study in its totality a regulated conversion structure.
+Students will have to be able to carry out a complete project based on a specific specification, which will lead them to study a regulated conversion structure in its entirety.

-The practical work associated with the course will allow a better understanding of the technological barriers in the design of efficient structures in power electronics.
+The practical work associated with the course will allow a better understanding of the technological barriers in the design of high-performance structures in power electronics.

-This teaching unit will be used as a support for the Master 2 projects.
+This Teaching Unit will serve as a support for Master 2 projects.

 Read more